carpentries-incubator/hpc-intro/_episodes/01-tooling.md

 The [template]({{ site.template_repo }}) also contains `_config_dev.yml`,
 which overrides some settings for use during desktop development.
-The Makefile that comes with the [template]({{ site.template_repo }}) adds these values to those in `_config.yml` when running a local server.
+The Makefile that comes with the [template]({{ site.template_repo }}) adds these values to those in `_config.yml` when running a local server, so that `make serve` previews the generated site at <http://127.0.0.1:4000/>.

 ## Collections